apache/flink-web/_posts/2022-09-08-akka-license-change.md

 Within a few hours of the announcement several people reached out to the Flink project, worrying about the impact this has on Flink, as we use Akka internally.

-The purpose of the blogpost is to clarify our position on the matter.
+The purpose of this blogpost is to clarify our position on the matter.

 Please be aware that this topic is still quite fresh, and things are subject to change.
 Should anything significant change we will amend this blogpost and inform you via the usual channels.